ServiceNow/azimuth/docs/docs/key-concepts/similarity.md

 ### Configuration

-[:material-link: Similarity Analysis Configuration](../reference/configuration/analyses/similarity.md) details how to change the encoder for the embeddings on which similarity is computed, as well as the two thresholds used to determine the smart tags.
+[:material-link: Similarity Analysis Configuration](../reference/configuration/analyses/similarity.md) presents language-based defaults for the encoder used for the embeddings on which similarity is computed, and details how to change this encoder as well as the two thresholds used to determine the smart tags.

 [^1]: Reimers, Nils, and Iryna Gurevych.
 "Sentence-bert: Sentence embeddings using siamese bert-networks." arXiv preprint arXiv:1908.10084 (2019).